Xorlent/SimpleFIM/README.md

 ## Operation
 ### Two files control the execution of the FIM script
 #### CalcHashes.ps1
-This should be executed once per hour or so.
-Depending on the number of folders to monitor, the process can take some time, so be sure to profile its performance prior to setting the schedule.
+This is configured to execute once per hour by default.
+Depending on the number of folders to monitor, the process can take some time, so be sure to profile its performance prior to setting the final schedule.
 4 CPU cores are highly recommended for any machine running this process.
 Real-world testing shows first-run performance of 70,000 files per hour with minimal CPU usage and subsequent run performance of 25,000 files per minute with high single-core CPU usage.
 #### CycleErrorLogs.cmd
-This should be executed once per day.
+This is configured to execute once per day by default.
 The script simply renames any error log to CalchashesErr.MMDDYY
 The .ps1 and .cmd file should both be placed in C:\Program Files\FIM.
 Ensure only Administrators have access to modify the contents of this folder.
 ### User Account
-Create a local user named, “fim” and assign it a strong password.
+A local user named, “fim” is created by the installer with a unique, strong password.
 The user account should be configured with no password expiration, should not be added to any additional groups, and should have Remote Desktop Services Profile set to “Deny”.
 ### Group Policy Settings
 Open mmc.exe and load the Local Group Policy.
 The new “fim” user needs to be added to the, “Log on as a batch job” right.
 This can be found in Computer Configuration->Windows Settings->Local Policies->User Rights Assignments
 ### Files and Folders to monitor